L3ad Solutions

 Takeaway

-Check your server response time first (TTFB).
+Check your server response time (TTFB) first.
 If it's over 600ms, that's your bottleneck before you touch images.
-Use Chrome DevTools Network tab, set throttling to Slow 4G, and reload.
+Open Chrome DevTools, set throttling to Slow 4G, and reload.
 Watch what loads first.
-That order matters more than file size.
+That order matters more than any single file size.

 why your website loads slow and how to fix it